 I took a day off of work recently, and learned more about what I was working on than in several months of coding.

-My current Pivotal client project is CaseCommons, using web technology to modernize child welfare and foster care so social workers can spend more time with kids and families.
+My current Pivotal client project is CaseCommons, using web technology to modernize child welfare and foster care … Read more

 GORUCO outdid itself this year.
 Always the annual networking and social high point of the NYC Ruby Community, this year's talks and events exceeded my already high expectations.
 Here's a recap of some of the goings on: